 Highly processed foods: recipe for disease?

-PRHE’s Dr. Nicholas Chartres wrote the following response to media coverage on ultra-processed foods.
+Dr. Nicholas Chartres wrote the following response to media coverage on ultra-processed foods.
 What if I said that if you are eating a diet of high or ultra-processed food from packets, filled with chemicals, you have a significantly higher risk of dying younger from heart disease or cancer?
 Pretty scary, huh?
-Well, in the … Continue reading Highly processed foods: recipe for disease?
+Well, in the USA, … Continue reading Highly processed foods: recipe for disease?

 EPA can require chemical companies to provide data on PFAS risks.
 Why isn’t it?